aminoacid-01/beat-boxd/README.md

 - **Code/Database Models**:
     - Used some of the steps I Think, Therefore I Blog tutorial to help set up the project.
     - Comment model - I Think, Therefore I Blog.
-    - Review model -  Somewhat inspired by the Posts model.

 ### Aknowlegements: